Lockhart with a twist: modelling cellulose microfibril deposition and reorientation reveals twisting plant cell growth mechanisms: Twist-growth solutions and discussions

 With $\alpha = 0.5$, a shear viscosity of $ \mu_3 = 1000 $ is sufficient to restrict most of the initially present or early-deposited fibres to remain close to transverse, despite later-deposited fibres becoming nearly longitudinal (Figure \ref{fig:Sigma=0.1_alpha=0.5}f).
 This result supports our claim that a separation of reorientation dynamics between fibres near the inner wall surface and fibres elsewhere need not invalidate the CMF/microtubule alignment hypothesis.

 Figure \ref{fig:ell+Theta(Sigma)_alpha=0.5} represents systems which are identical to Figure \ref{fig:ell+Theta(Sigma)} except for matrix stiffening.
-For a positive stiffening rate $ \alpha = 0.5 $, cell twist is more positively correlated with the applied torque $ \Sigma $ than for $ \alpha = 0 $ (Figure \ref{fig:ell+Theta(Sigma)_alpha=0.5}bd versus Figure \ref{fig:ell+Theta(Sigma)}bd).
-Moreover, with matrix stiffening, the cell's twist under the constant deposition regime is barely distinguishable from its twist under the varying deposition regime (Figure \ref{fig:ell+Theta(Sigma)_alpha=0.5}bd), suggesting that if the stiffening rate is sufficiently large, then matrix viscosity becomes the dominant factor in determining twist.
-An optimal $ \Sigma $ inducing the greatest elongation is still observed for $ \alpha = 0.5 $, if the fibre deposition angle $ \phi_{\rm{b}} $ is constant (Figure \ref{fig:ell+Theta(Sigma)_alpha=0.5}ac).
+For a positive stiffening rate $ \alpha = 0.5 $, cell twist is more positively correlated with the applied torque $ \Sigma $ than for $ \alpha = 0 $ (Figure \ref{fig:ell+Theta(Sigma)_alpha=0.5}b,d versus Figure \ref{fig:ell+Theta(Sigma)}b,d).
+Moreover, with matrix stiffening, the cell's twist under the constant deposition regime is barely distinguishable from its twist under the varying deposition regime (Figure \ref{fig:ell+Theta(Sigma)_alpha=0.5}b,d), suggesting that if the stiffening rate is sufficiently large, then matrix viscosity becomes the dominant factor in determining twist.
+An optimal $ \Sigma $ inducing the greatest elongation is still observed for $ \alpha = 0.5 $, if the fibre deposition angle $ \phi_{\rm{b}} $ is constant (Figure \ref{fig:ell+Theta(Sigma)_alpha=0.5}a,c).